Leadership is a form of social influence.

 An inspired leader has the ability to translate their values into actions, and engage a group of people to collectively move in the same direction.

-Personally, I think of leadership as a mindset in action, not a title given to you.
-Expertise alone does not automatically make you a leader in your field or able to build a strong team.
+Personally, I think of leadership as a mindset in action, and not a title given to you.
+Expertise alone does not automatically make you a leader in your field or give you the ability to build a strong team.

-While there are many styles and paths to effective leadership, I find that wholehearted, mindful leadership inspires exceptional work collectively.
+While there are many styles and paths to effective leadership, I find that wholehearted, mindful leadership inspires exceptional work across the board.

 Empathy is key to inspired leadership.
 There are two different types of empathy you might want to strengthen.
 Affective/emotional empathy is an automatic response and involves subconsciously picking up on and sharing the moods and emotions of the people around you.
 Cognitive empathy, on the other hand, is the act of considering, understanding, and anticipating the reactions of others by actively imagining yourself in their shoes.

 WHAT YOU NEED TO BE AN INSPIRED LEADER IS A COMBO OF THESE THREE THINGS:

 - Have a strong sense of self, including your own purpose and values.
 Articulate them clearly to transform your vision into a common goal.

 - Be flexible in your approach when you want input from others, and understand that decisions might have to pivot as the process unfolds.